brucemwalker/gs_tools/plugnplay/README.md

 logs details to stderr, and optionally responds with a configuration URL that the phone will use to read config files from.

+## Environment

+The application is written in pure Python 3 and requires no extra classes or libraries beyond the stock Python installation.

+It was developed and tested under macOS 12 (Monterey) and FreeBSD
+13. I expect it will run without changes under pretty much any flavour of Linux.
+It will most likely run in some fashion under Windows if Python is installed, but don't hold me to that.
+I will test that later on.

+On macOS you will possibly need to install a more recent Python than the OS comes with.
+See [MacPorts](https://www.macports.org/) for that.

 ## Command line arguments
 ```
 % ./gspnp_responder -h